shunliz/AWS-certificate/withe-papers/bluegreen-deployments-on-aws.md

 ### Blue/Green Deployment Methodology

+The fundamental idea behind blue/green deployment is to shift traffic between two identical environments that are running different versions of your application

 ### Benefits of Blue/Green

+simply roll traffic back to the still-operating blue environment is a key benefit of blue/green deployments

+Blue/green deployments also fit well with continuous integration and continuous deployment \(CI/CD\) workflows, in many cases limiting their complexity.

+blue/green deployments also provide cost optimization benefits

 ### Define the Environment Boundary

+where have things changed and what needs to be deployed to make those changes live.

 ## AWS Tools and Services Enabling Blue/Green Deployments